What causes stress at work and what can you do to manage your stressors?

 The pressure-performance relationship

-In the workplace, we all need sufficient motivational pressure (targets, deadlines) to push us to perform.
+In the workplace, we all need sufficient motivational pressure to push us to do our job (targets, deadlines).

 Too little, we can become bored and distracted, too much and we are in danger of burnout.
 Each of us has a unique optimal performance zone where the pressure is just right; I call it our goldilocks zone.